Healthy Eating For Children With Diabetes

 Low GI foods

 Some carbohydrate foods are digested slowly, producing a gradual rise in blood glucose levels.
-These slow release carbohydrates (low GI or low glycaemic index) help to keep blood glucose levels steady.
+These slowly digested carbohydrates (low GI or low glycaemic index) help to keep blood glucose levels steady.
 They help to provide continuing energy across the day.
-This can be especially important when your child or young person is active or playnig sports.
+This can be especially important when your child or young person is active or playing sports.

 Low GI foods include: